Hungary: Religion

-Hungary is a historically Christian country.
+Hungary is an historically Christian country.
 Hungarian historiography identifies the foundation of the Hungarian state with Stephen I's baptism and coronation with the Holy Crown in A.D.
 1000.
 Stephen promulgated Catholicism as the state religion, and his successors were traditionally known as the Apostolic Kings.
 The Catholic Church in Hungary remained strong through the centuries, and the Archbishop of Esztergom was granted extraordinary temporal privileges as prince-primate (hercegprímás) of Hungary.
 The transition to statehood occurred at the turn of the 1st to 2nd millennium when the federation of Magyar tribes was transformed into the Kingdom of Hungary, and Western Christianity, specifically Roman Catholicism, was adopted as state religion.